cfjdoedens/drawsneeded/README.md

 ## Still TODO

-- Make drawsneeded() work nicely with vector parameters that have length
-  \> 1.
 - Handle case where only integer values of k are possible.
 For example when k \> 1 - cert, then round k up.
 Otherwise round k down.
-- Add extra margin, so extra draws, by taking into account the standard deviation.
+- Possibly, add extra margin, so extra draws, by taking into account the standard deviation.
-- drawsneeded_plot():If possible, depict situation when too many draws are needed.
-- drawsneeded_plot() depict as multiple chance graphs different postulated values for k, in one picture.
-- There is something very strange in fact going on: you pretend to know something about the file to be audited, i.e. expected_error_rate \> 0 at least some times, but you do not want to use that info in the estimation, or is that correct as this only concerns the planning phase?
+- There is something strange: you pretend to know something about the file to be audited, i.e. expected_error_rate \> 0, but you do not want to use that info in the estimation, or is that correct as this only concerns the planning phase?
 I get a bit confused.
+- drawsneeded_plot(): work nicely with parameters of drawsneeded() that have length \> 1.
+- drawsneeded_plot(): if possible, depict situation when too many draws are needed.
+- drawsneeded_plot(): depict as multiple chance graphs different postulated values for k, in one picture.